 Mainstream uptake of electric vehicles (EVs) and Plug-in Hybrid electric vehicles (PHEVs) will increase energy and demand forecasts over the forecast horizon.
 The uptake rate of EVs and PHEVs has historically not been high due to a combination of factors including the high initial cost and low availability of various vehicle types.
-However, it is anticipated that EV is likely to have a significant increase through time with as more various vehicle types are on offer in the market and the EV cost creeping closer to price parity with its Internal Combustible Engine (ICE) counterpart.
+However, it is anticipated that EV is likely to have a significant increase through time as more various vehicle types are on offer in the market and the EV cost creeping closer to price parity with its Internal Combustible Engine (ICE) counterpart.
 Therefore, the impact factored into the system demand forecast has been relatively small in the earlier years of the forecast but increases over time with the growing population of vehicles.
-Nonetheless, it is expected that a major part of the uptake of EV will be in the South East Queensland (SEQ).
+Nonetheless, it is expected that a major part of the uptake of EV will be in the South-East Queensland (SEQ).

-Customer interest in energy storage systems (batteries of various kinds) continues to increase with the number of known energy storage systems in the Energex network being approximately 6,800 as of June 2022.
+Customer interest in energy storage systems (batteries of various kinds) continues to increase with the number of known energy storage systems in the Energex network being approximately 10,250 as of end of June 2023.
+Over the next five to ten years energy storage will continue to grow with: